-A Look At The Best Tennis Players of 2023
+A Look At The Best Tennis Players Of 2023

 Iga Swiatek

-Leading the charge among the young guns in women’s tennis is Iga Swiatek, the Polish professional tennis player who announced her arrival on the big stage with a bang at the 2020 French Open, winning the Grand Slam without dropping a single set and becoming the lowest-ranked women’s singles player to win the title.
-Since then, Swiatek never had to look behind.
-At just 22 years of age, she has won 14 major championships, including four Grand Slams (2020 French Open, 2022 French Open, 2022 US Open and 2023 French Open), she enjoys a career win record of 80 per cent, and sits at the summit of the Women’s Tennis Association (WTA) singles rankings at present.
-Swiatek also created a 21st century record of going unbeaten for 37 matches in 2022.
-The world surely has high hopes from the Polish tennis prodigy in the years to come.
+Leading the charge among the young guns in women’s tennis is Iga Swiatek, the Polish professional tennis player who announced her arrival on the big stage with a bang at the 2020 French Open.
+She won the Grand Slam without dropping a single set and became the lowest-ranked women’s singles player to win the title.
+Since then, Swiatek has never looked back.
+At just 22 years of age, she has won 14 major championships, including four Grand Slams (2020 French Open, 2022 French Open, 2022 US Open and 2023 French Open), enjoys a career win record of 80% and currently sits at the summit of the Women’s Tennis Association (WTA) singles rankings.
+Swiatek also created a 21st-century record by going on an unbeaten streak of 37 matches in 2022.
+The world surely has high hopes for the Polish tennis prodigy in the years to come.

 Aryna Sabalenka

-Versatility as a virtue can never be stressed enough, and Aryna Sabalenka is a living embodiment of the same― she sits at the second spot in women’s singles rankings and at the pole position in the women’s doubles rankings.
-Aged 25 years, the Belarusian has won one Grand Slam singles event, the 2023 Australian Open, and two Grand Slam doubles events, the 2019 US Open and the 2021 Australian Open.
-Overall, Sabalenka has won 13 singles titles and six doubles titles, and is primed to be among the best in the world for the next few years.
+Versatility, as a virtue, can never be stressed enough, and Aryna Sabalenka is the living embodiment of the same― she sits at the second spot in women’s singles rankings and at the pole position in the women’s doubles rankings.
+At the age of 25, the Belarusian has won one Grand Slam singles event (the 2023 Australian Open) and two Grand Slam doubles events (the 2019 US Open and the 2021 Australian Open).
+Overall, Sabalenka has won 13 singles titles and six doubles titles and is primed to be among the best in the world for the next few years.

 Elena Rybakina

 Hailing from Kazakhstan, Elena Rybakina is the only player from her motherland to feature in the top 10 of the women’s singles rankings.
-The 24-year-old is at the third spot on the rankings list at present, and has won five singles titles in her career, including a Grand Slam at the Wimbledon Open 2022, becoming the only Kazakhstani to do so.
-Rybakina is renowned for her powerful serve, and can use her technique to her advantage in the coming years to try and cement her place among the best players in the world.
+The 24-year-old is currently sitting at the third spot on the rankings and has won five singles titles in her career, including a Grand Slam at the Wimbledon Open 2022, becoming the only Kazakhstani to do so.
+Rybakina is renowned for her powerful serve and will likely use her technique to her advantage in the coming years to try and cement her place among the best tennis players in the world.

 Jessica Pegula

 It might have taken her around a decade to secure a place in the top 100 of the WTA singles rankings, but Jessica Pegula has shown tremendous consistency in the last few years to make it to the business end of major championships on a regular basis.
-Ranked fourth in the women’s singles rankings and third in the women’s doubles rankings, the 29-year-old American tennis player is arguably one of the busiest to play the game, featuring regularly both in the singles and the doubles events.
-Her partnership with Coco Gauff is revered in modern times, and the duo even made it to the finals of the French Open 2022.
+Ranked fourth in the women’s singles rankings and third in the women’s doubles rankings, the 29-year-old American tennis player is arguably one of the busiest to play the game, featuring regularly in both singles and doubles events.
+Her partnership with Coco Gauff is revered in modern times, with the duo even making it to the finals of the 2022 French Open.

 Ons Jabeur

-Coming from Tunisia, Ons Jabeur is one of the most prolific tennis players in recent times.
-The 28-year-old is the only Arab woman to feature in a Grand Slam final, and she has done it thrice in her career― the Wimbledon Open 2022, the US Open 2022 and the Wimbledon Open 2023.
-Jabeur is also the highest-ranked African and Arab tennis player in the WTA rankings history.
-Ranked in the sixth spot of the women’s singles rankings, she has won four major titles in her career so far, including the 2021 Birmingham Classic and the 2022 Madrid Open.
+Coming from Tunisia, Ons Jabeur is one of the most prolific tennis players of recent times.
+The 28-year-old is the only Arab woman to feature in a Grand Slam final, a feat she has achieved thrice in her career― the Wimbledon Open 2022, the US Open 2022 and the Wimbledon Open 2023.
+Jabeur is also the highest-ranked African and Arab tennis player in the history of the WTA rankings.
+Currently ranked sixth in the women’s singles rankings, she has won four major titles in her career so far, including the 2021 Birmingham Classic and the 2022 Madrid Open.

 Coco Gauff

-Yet to reach her twenties, Coco Gauff has already taken the world of tennis by storm.
-The American prodigy, aged 19 years, has had a career-best ranking of fourth in women’s singles rankings, and has been at the top of the women’s doubles rankings.
-Currently ranked seventh and fourth in singles and doubles rankings respectively, Coco Gauff made it to the finals of the French Open 2022 singles event.
-She also reached the finals of the women’s doubles event at the US Open 2021 and the French Open 2022.
-The teenager promises to be a star in the making, one who has the potential to sustain for a considerable time period.
+Though she is yet to reach her twenties, Coco Gauff has already taken the world of tennis by storm.
+The 19-year-old American prodigy is currently enjoying a career-best ranking of fourth place in the women’s singles rankings while simultaneously sitting in seventh place in the doubles rankings.
+Her run of performances in the Grand Slams has also been quite impressive, making it to the finals of the French Open 2022 singles event as well as the finals of the women’s doubles event at the US Open 2021 and the French Open 2022.
+The teenager promises to be a star in the making, one who has the potential to leave a lasting legacy.

 Petra Kvitova

-A stalwart in the sea of young and upcoming stars, Petra Kvitova has been around for a long time, winning 31 major titles.
-The former world number two in the women’s singles rankings (she ranks eight at present) has won two Grand Slam titles, both on the grass courts of the Wimbledon Open (once in 2011 and then in 2014).
+A stalwart in the sea of young and upcoming stars, Petra Kvitova has been around for a long time, having won 31 major titles in her illustrious career.
+The former world number two in the women’s singles rankings has won two Grand Slam titles, both on the grass courts of the Wimbledon Open (once in 2011 and then another in 2014).
 While she hit a rough patch in the middle, the 33-year-old won her biggest title in five years at the Miami Open 2023.
 The win helped the Czech tennis star break into the top 10 in the women’s singles rankings for the first time since September 2021, as she proved to the world that “form is temporary, class is permanent.”

 Elina Svitolina’s Net Worth, Career Highlights, Stats And Ranking